Turmeric supplements: what should you look out for?

 - Curcuma plays a role in digestion*

-*Health claims pending European Commission approval
+*Health claim(s) pending approval by the European Commission

 Do you find it difficult to take tablets or capsules?
 Then liposomal turmeric in liquid form is a perfect solution!